joaohenggeler/eternal-wanderer/Source/README.md

 * If your machine doesn't have any audio output devices, then some components will crash or show error messages during recording.
 These include the FFmpeg audio capture device and the MIDI web plugin.
 You can solve this by installing the [VB-CABLE](https://vb-audio.com/Cable/index.htm) virtual audio device and selecting the speakers as your default output device in the Windows settings by going to `Devices > Sound settings (under Related settings) > Sound Control Panel (under Related settings) > Playback`.

-* It's strongly recommended that you increase the `rtbufsize` and `thread_queue_size` parameters in `raw_ffmpeg_input_args` to the maximum supported values for the remote machine.
-Check how much RAM is free while displaying a page with plugins in the browser (e.g. [this snapshot](https://web.archive.org/web/19990222174035if_/http://www.geocities.com/Heartland/Plains/1036/arranco.html)) and set `rtbufsize` somewhere close to that value.
-If you see the errors `real-time buffer [screen-capture-recorder] [video input] too full or near too full` or `Thread message queue blocking; consider raising the thread_queue_size option` in the recorder log file, increase `rtbufsize` and `thread_queue_size`, respectively.
+* It's strongly recommended that you increase the `-rtbufsize` and `-thread_queue_size` parameters in `raw_ffmpeg_input_args` to the maximum supported values for the remote machine.
+Check how much RAM is free while displaying a page with plugins in the browser (e.g. [this snapshot](https://web.archive.org/web/19990222174035if_/http://www.geocities.com/Heartland/Plains/1036/arranco.html)) and set `-rtbufsize` somewhere close to that value.
+If you see the errors `real-time buffer [screen-capture-recorder] [video input] too full or near too full` or `Thread message queue blocking; consider raising the thread_queue_size option` in the recorder log file, increase `-rtbufsize` and `-thread_queue_size`, respectively.
 If these values are too low, the recordings will stutter.
-A good rule of thumb is setting `thread_queue_size` to 5000 and `rtbufsize` as close as possible to 2 GB while leaving around 400 to 500 MB free for Firefox, the web plugins, and the Python scripts.
+A good rule of thumb is setting `-thread_queue_size` to 5000 and `-rtbufsize` as close as possible to 2 GB while leaving around 400 to 500 MB free for Firefox, the web plugins, and the Python scripts.

 * If the recordings stutter in specific situations (e.g. VRML worlds or video media files), consider lowering the frame rate from 60 to 30 FPS.
-You can do this by setting the `framerate` parameter in `raw_ffmpeg_input_args` to 30, and by changing the `r` and `g` parameters in `upload_ffmpeg_output_args` to 30 and 15, respectively.
-Remember that `g` should be half the frame rate.
+You can do this by setting the `-framerate` parameter in `raw_ffmpeg_input_args` to 30, and by changing the `-r` and `-g` parameters in `upload_ffmpeg_output_args` to 30 and 15, respectively.
+Remember that `-g` should be half the frame rate.
 If `enable_media_conversion` is enabled, change the `rate` parameter in `media_conversion_ffmpeg_input_name` from `60/1` to `30/1`.

 * It's recommended that you adjust the dimensions of the scale and pad filters in `upload_ffmpeg_output_args` depending on your screen capture dimensions (or on your display settings if these are set to null in `screen_capture_recorder_settings`).
 For example, you could change the width and height to 1920x1080 (16:9) or 1440x1080 (4:3) in order to record 1080p videos.
 If `enable_media_conversion` is enabled, you should also change the `size` parameter in `media_conversion_ffmpeg_input_name`.